Reincarnation: Judaism

+Inuit

+In the Western Hemisphere, belief in reincarnation is most prevalent in the now heavily Christian Polar North (now mainly parts of Greenland and Nunavut).
+The concept of reincarnation is enshrined in the Inuit languages, and in many Inuit cultures it is traditional to name a newborn child after a recently deceased person under the belief that the child is the namesake reincarnated.

 Ho-Chunk

-Reincarnation is an intrinsic part of some northern Native American and Inuit traditions.
-In the now heavily Christian Polar North (now mainly parts of Greenland and Nunavut), the concept of reincarnation is enshrined in the Inuit language.

-The following is a story of human-to-human reincarnation as told by Thunder Cloud, a Winnebago (Ho-Chunk tribe) shaman referred to as T. C. in the narrative.
-Here T. C. talks about his two previous lives and how he died and came back again to this his third lifetime.
-He describes his time between lives, when he was “blessed” by Earth Maker and all the abiding spirits and given special powers, including the ability to heal the sick.
+Reincarnation is an intrinsic part of some Northeastern Native American traditions.
+The following is a story of human-to-human reincarnation as told by Thunder Cloud, a Winnebago (Ho-Chunk) shaman.
+Here Thunder Cloud talks about his two previous lives and how he died and came back again to this his third lifetime.
+He describes his time between lives, when he was "blessed" by Earth Maker and all the abiding spirits and given special powers, including the ability to heal the sick.

-T. C.'s Account of his two reincarnations:
+Thunder Cloud's account of his two reincarnations:

 Sikhism

-Founded in the 15th century, Sikhism's founder Guru Nanak had a choice between the cyclical reincarnation concept of ancient Indian religions and the linear concept of Islam, he chose the cyclical concept of time.
+In the 15th century, Sikhism's founder Guru Nanak maintained a cyclical concept of time.
 Sikhism teaches reincarnation theory similar to those in Hinduism, but with some differences from its traditional doctrines.
 Sikh rebirth theories about the nature of existence are similar to ideas that developed during the devotional Bhakti movement particularly within some Vaishnava traditions, which define liberation as a state of union with God attained through the grace of God.

-The doctrines of Sikhism teach that the soul exists, and is passed from one body to another in endless cycles of Saṃsāra, until liberation from the death and rebirth cycle.
+Sikhism teaches that the soul passes from one body to another in endless cycles of Saṃsāra, until liberation from the death and rebirth cycle.
 Each birth begins with karma (karam), and these actions leave a karmic signature (karni) on one's soul which influences future rebirths, but it is God whose grace that liberates from the death and rebirth cycle.
 The way out of the reincarnation cycle, asserts Sikhism, is to live an ethical life, devote oneself to God and constantly remember God's name.
 The precepts of Sikhism encourage the bhakti of One Lord for mukti (liberation from the death and rebirth cycle).

+Traditional African religions

+The Traditional African religions generally hold the beliefs of life after death (a spirit world or realms), with some also having a concept of reincarnation, in which deceased humans may reincarnate into their family lineage (blood lineage), if they want to, or have something to fulfill.